ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 For each method listed in Tables~\ref{tbl:mmodels} and~\ref{tbl:tmodels}, an evaluation driver sequentially processed the 43 abstracts with verified ground truth, invoking the OpenAI *Responses* API under stable April-2025 model versions.
 Tool-chain variants interacted with the Google Geocoding API and an in-process centroid function exposed via JSON-Schema.
 Token usage, latency, and any tool traces were logged in real time; intermediate artifacts and final result sets are archived in the accompanying repository.

 In decoding, the temperature parameter (t) controls sampling randomness during token selection: lower values approach deterministic outputs; higher values increase variability.
-Unless otherwise noted, we use t = 0.8 for single‑shot runs; § 6.6 reports an ablation showing accuracy is largely insensitive to t over the tested range.
+When supported (e.g., GPT‑4.1, 4o, 3.5), we set t = 0.2; OpenAI’s o‑series uses fixed reasoning/decoding and does not expose temperature. § 6.6 reports an ablation indicating limited sensitivity to t within the tested range.

 # 6 Results